BenjaminDbb/pySTGROM/README.md

 }
 ```
 ## Acknowledgements
-We are grateful to Bin Hu and Michael Kramer for comments.
-We thank Norbert Wex
+We are grateful to Bin Hu, Michael Kramer, and Masaru
+Shibata for comments.
+We thank Norbert Wex for stimulating
-for stimulating discussions and carefully reading the manuscript.
+discussions and carefully reading the manuscript.

 ## Funding
-This work was
-supported by the Young Elite Scientists Sponsorship Program by the China
+This work was supported by the Young Elite Scientists Sponsorship
-Association for Science and Technology (2018QNRC001), and was partially
+Program by the China Association for Science and Technology
-supported by the National Natural Science Foundation of China (11721303,
+(2018QNRC001), and was partially supported by the National
+Natural Science Foundation of China (11721303, 11475006,
-11475006, 11690023, 11622546), the Strategic Priority Research Program of the
+11690023, 11622546), the Strategic Priority Research Program of the
-Chinese Academy of Sciences through the grant No. XDB23010200, the European
+Chinese Academy of Sciences through the grant
-Research Council (ERC) for the ERC Synergy Grant BlackHoleCam under Contract No.
+No. XDB23010200, the European Research Council (ERC)
+for the ERC Synergy Grant BlackHoleCam under Contract
-610058, and the High-performance Computing Platform of Peking University.
-Z.C.
+No. 610058, and the High-performance Computing Platform
-was supported by the ``Fundamental Research Funds for the Central
+of Peking University.
+Z.C. was supported by the "Fundamental Research
-Universities''.
+Funds for the Central Universities".